hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 We need to access latitude and longitude of the records.
 A standard b-tree or LSM index tree cant to this.
 They will work for one value not two.

+A method could be translating two-dimensional location to a single number using a space filling curve.
+Then we can use a regular b-tree index.
+For this purpose r-trees are commonly used.